 - Install using the software distribution method of your choice.
 The command line option for a silent install is

 - Optionally you can specify an INI file, for example to disable the placement of shortcuts and the installation of the MaintenanceService; see Installer Command Line Arguments.

 - Find the Firefox program directory where the Firefox executable is located.
-For example, in Win7x64 this is typically
+For example, in Windows this is typically either

 /Applications/Firefox.app/Contents/MacOS.
+If you are specifying a configuration INI file and have set InstallDirectoryName or InstallDirectoryPath, then use that path.
 Subfolders mentioned below are relative to this program directory.

 autoconfig.js; other filenames will work, but for best results it should be early in the alphabet.)
 The content of this file tells Firefox where to find the configuration file (see Customizing Firefox default preference files for more detail).